 - A flexible balloon catheter is guided into the inflamed sinus.

 - The balloon is slowly inflated, widening the walls of the sinus passage.

 - Saline is sprayed into the infected cavity to flush out pus and mucus.

 - The balloon is removed, leaving the sinus open.

-Balloon sinuplasty is performed under general anesthesia on an outpatient basis.
+Balloon sinuplasty is performed with local anesthesia in the office.
 There is no cutting and little bleeding.
-Most people get back to their normal activities and work quickly.
+Most people get back to their normal activities and work very quickly.

 To gain access to the sinus, a guide catheter, then a guidewire, is introduced into the nasal cavity.

 Via the guidewire, a sinus balloon catheter is inserted, positioned, and the balloon inflated.